Mia-Salazar/next-project/README.md

 # Project made with Next
 A personal project made with Next to give this technology a shot

+## Project unfinished

+Project just created to give Nextjs a shot

 ## Available Scripts

 In the project directory, you can run: